aden76/aden76.github.io/about.md

 **Stuff I have done elsewhere that may still be available**

+  * I spoke at the first [Product People North](https://www.eventbrite.co.uk/e/product-people-north-tickets-49841736977#) event in Leeds.
+My talk was on the challenges of getting started with User Research.
+A couple of write ups of the event [here](https://www.dxw.com/2018/11/product-people-north/) and [here](https://dwpdigital.blog.gov.uk/2018/11/30/five-things-i-learnt-at-product-people-north/)
+  * ["Well actually..."] (https://www.brighttalk.com/webcast/13689/304537/well-actually-navigating-the-future-of-our-industry-in-the-age-of-metoo) I was part of a webinar on the me too movement and Fintech.
+I was honoured to be the token Male guest
   * Had an article published in Banking Technology (online and print).
 [Is fintech to banking what craft ale is to brewing?](http://www.bankingtech.com/927311/is-fintech-to-banking-what-craft-ale-is-to-brewing/)
   * Appeared as a host on several episodes of the [Fintech Insider Podcast](https://11fs.com/insights/fintech-insider/), most recently [Episode 268](https://11fs.com/podcasts/ep-268-news-raining-money-durham/) on the 28th of June 2017
   * I gave a talk on [art, money and banking regulations](/art-money-site-sessions-talk-may-2017/) at the [Site Sessions](http://www.adendavies.com/art-money-site-sessions-talk-may-2017/) event in May 2017